Psychology and Tattoos | 10 MASTERS

 To expand further on this topic, we consulted Rosalba Varaceta, a mental health professional, who tells us about her experience in the field of psychology and gives us an idea about tattoos and the impact they have on people.

-She studied psychology in Bogotá, Colombia, in her hometown, and then she moved to Barcelona to specialise.
+She studied psychology in Bogotá, Colombia, in her hometown, and then she moved to Barcelona to specialize.
 She graduated in 2001 and, since then, she has had many personal and professional experiences that help her on her path as a psychotherapist.

 Rosalba says: Currently, I work following an integrative approach to observe the person as a holistic unit that belongs to a social, family and cultural system, which leaves a mark on our emotional and bodily DNA.
 Only by understanding the person in his uniqueness and designing a tailored therapy, I have been able to build solid bonds with my patients, which has helped them in their personal reconstruction process.”